 This way, you will get a consistent heat source from the gas while having that smoky flavor in your food coming from the secondary fuel which is either wood or pellet.

-You can also combine wood or pellets in your charcoal grill or smoker to enhance the smoky flavor as dry, burning charcoal does not release smoke as much as wood or pellet does.
+You can also combine wood or pellets in your charcoal grill or smoker to enhance the smoky taste as dry, burning charcoal does not release smoke as much as wood or pellet does.

 Although these fuels are relatively the same, there are differences in cooking and what they can cook.
 See, wood is sometimes more powerful than pellets so they give off more heat.